Vintage Christmas Candy

 2. Mom’s Honey Taffy by Leanne L.

-It doesn’t seem like I see many recipes these days where honey is used.
+It doesn’t seem like I see many recipes where honey is used.
 I love honey and often use it as a sugar substitute.
-Honey is a natural sweetener, and as such, is really more healthy for us.
-I remember as a child watching my mom “pull” the taffy we’d enjoy eating during the holidays.
+Honey is a natural sweetener and, as such, is healthier for us.
+As a child, I remember watching my mom “pull” the taffy we’d enjoy eating during the holidays.
 As mentioned in the instructions, be careful not to get burned by the hot taffy as you do the “pulling” part.
-What a fun family activity this can be, and just think how buff your arm muscles will be.
+This can be a fun family activity; think how buff your arm muscles will be.

 5 from 13 votes